Xahau/xahaud/src/xrpld/app/consensus/ConsensusEntropyIntent.md

 Hooks state `min_tier` / `min_count` explicitly (no hidden network default).
 Entropy is served iff it is **fresh** (current or previous ledger) **and** meets the requirement; otherwise the call **fails closed** (`TOO_LITTLE_ENTROPY`).
 A hook never silently receives weaker-than-requested entropy.
+Draws are also domain-separated by the hook execution role that can share a transaction and hook hash: strong vs weak, callback vs direct dispatch, and hook chain position.
 *Enforced:* `fairRng` gate.

 **INV-7 — Inert when un-amended.**